ISSUE 03

 KENNY

 —in this country in the civil rights movement.
-And that’s important, but it’s also important to figure out in this time what activism looks like through our own skin and our own experience.
+And that’s important, but it’s also important to figure out what activism looks like through our own skin and our own experience.

 EMANUEL